 Landbrotalaug Hot Spring

-Located on Snaefellsnes peninsula on the western side of Iceland, Landbrotalaug offers travelers another chance to experience nature’s healing powers without spending a dime.
+Located on the Snæfellsnes Peninsula in western Iceland, Landbrotalaug offers travelers a chance to experience nature’s healing powers for free.

-Keep in mind that Landbrotalaug is quite small so it may not be suitable for families or groups larger than two or three people at a time.
-There are no amenities or changing rooms due to its remoteness.
+Keep in mind, Landbrotalaug is quite small, so it’s best for two or three people at a time.
+Due to its remote location, there are no amenities or changing rooms available.

 How to get to Landbrotalaug Hot Spring?

 You can get to these Iceland geothermal pools in less than 2 hours from the capital.
-You can drive north on the ring road until Borgarnes, and then take the 54 road.
+Drive north on the ring road until Borgarnes, and then take the 54 road.

 Tips on visiting Landbrotalaug hot spring

-✔️ Sodulsholt Cottages – here’s another cute cabin lost in the middle of nature, where you could admire the mountains during daylight and the northern lights on a night with clear sky.
+✔️ Sodulsholt Cottages – here’s another cute cabin lost in the middle of nature, where you could admire the mountains during daylight and the northern lights at night, if there is a clear sky.

 Guðlaug Hot Tubs